What are Statements of Need?

 What evidence is required of a ‘need’ in New Zealand for the training to be undertaken?

-As a matter of course, before the Ministry provides a Statement of Need, it seeks, from the relevant New Zealand medical college, confirmation that the study that practitioner is intending to undertake is in an area for which there is a need in New Zealand.
+Before the Ministry provides a Statement of Need confirmation is often sought from the relevant New Zealand medical college that the training that practitioner is intending to undertake is in an area for which there is a need in New Zealand.
 The relevant college is considered to be the body best able to determine that the skill is one for which there is a need in New Zealand.